Director, OMEGA Global Initiative USA

 Why to Attend???

-Biofuel 2018 provides a podium to globalize the research by establishing a dialogue amidst industries and academic organizations and knowledge transmission from research to industry.
+Biofuels Conference 2018 provides a podium to globalize the research by establishing a dialogue amidst industries and academic organizations and knowledge transmission from research to industry.
 The field of Biofuels have not only helped the development in different fields in science and technology but also contributed towards the improvement of the quality of human life.
 All this has become possible with the different discoveries and inventions leading to the development of various applications.
-Biofuel 2017 aspires in proclaim awareness and part new ideas amidst the professionals, industrialists and students from research fields of Biofuel and Bioenergy to interact their research experiences and indulge themselves in interactive discussions and special sessions at the event.
+Biofuels Conference 2017 aspires in proclaim awareness and part new ideas amidst the professionals, industrialists and students from research fields of Biofuel and Bioenergy to interact their research experiences and indulge themselves in interactive discussions and special sessions at the event.

 - Fuel Engineers